Flowers in ceremony

 Christmas Cactus, Holly and Mistletoe, Roses, Grains, Sunflowers, Hawthorn, Bluebells, Daffodils, Dandelion and Snowdrops - ideas how to use in a centre, a prayer, activities and traditions.

 Imbolc – the maiden goddess is symbolised by the purity and innocence of white dew bejewelled snowdrops, gentle and apparently fragile these little plants are tough and bold bursting through the frozen ground, the first stirrings of Spring.
+White is said to be the colour of heaven.
+In the earliest centuries of the Christian church all vestments were white.

 Spring Equinox – joyful golden yellow or deep royal purple of crocus and merry daffodils, naturally yellow but also in pinks, whites, creams and orange, remind us of what has lain waiting in the ground, the bulbs ready when the time is right to burst forth.
 White and pink cherry and apple blossom promises an abundant future harvest.